BLavery/STM32F030F4P6-Arduino/README.md

 There are some new lightweight arduino libraries included here, so that we now **can** communicate with the F030F4.
 We can run a "Serial" on its uart header, and we can run an oled display with a "Wire" on i2c pins of our choice.
 These libraries (with example files) are:

- - __miniSerial__ - a simple software non-interrupt duplex serial driver, default/max 19200.
+ - __miniSerial__ - a simple software non-interrupt low-performance duplex serial driver, default/max 19200.
-      So now a terminal can be used.
-TXD/RXD ie PA9/PA10, ie at the correct uart header, but pin configurable if needed.
+      So now a terminal can be used with your sketch.
+TXD/RXD ie PA9/PA10, ie at the correct uart header, but is also pin configurable if needed.
       Syntax is an approximate subset of regular native Serial.
       Some miniSerial info:  https://github.com/BLavery/miniSerial
  - __miniOled__ - a lean and basic driver for the ubiquitous '0.96" I2C SSD1306 Oled' display.
       Optionally using I2C writes via SoftWire (allowing pin choice), or native I2C on PA9 PA10.
-      So now we can see some output.
+      So now we can see some display output.
       Derived out of Daniel Turton's OzOled project 2014/2015.
-      To use software I2c, you need to also fetch and install other-party libraries SoftWire and AsyncDelay.
+      To use the optional software I2C, you need to also fetch and install other-party libraries SoftWire and AsyncDelay.
       Some miniOled info: https://github.com/BLavery/miniOled

 Quality = working, if not elegant.